giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 ## Final note

-A sharp point in `I2` or in a related indicator may be a legitimate geometric-transition signature.
+A sharp point in `I2` (or a related indicator) may be a legitimate geometric-transition signature.
 The correct criterion is continuity testing, not visual smoothness alone.

-For the formal torsional selection rules, see:

-**README-P.md – CSF Torsional Constant Policy**